-- 1. Domestic livestock as defined in CCC 18.08.120, where permitted by zoning, kept solely for the purpose of a youth livestock project such as 4-H or FFA may be exempted from the square footage requirements of this section provided that the following conditions are complied with. - a.
-Evidence is provided to Community Development that the youth is officially enrolled in a 4-H or FFA livestock project and an outline of the planned project, including animal types and numbers, is also provided. - b.
-An acknowledgment of the project and an agreement or statement of no objections to permit the same is provided from all adjoining property owners. - c.
-Failure to comply with the sanitation control and other requirements of this section may result in the cancellation of the exemption.
+- 1. Domestic livestock as defined in CCC 18.08.120, where permitted by zoning, kept solely for the purpose of a youth livestock project such as 4-H or FFA may be exempted from the square footage requirements of the underlying zone, provided that the following conditions are complied with. - a.
+Evidence is provided to Community Development that the youth is officially enrolled in a youth livestock project such as 4-H or FFA and an outline of the planned project including animal types and numbers.. - b.
+Failure to comply with sanitation control and other requirements may result in the cancellation of the exemption.

-Planning Commission Work Session 11/09/2022 18.16.010 Use Table
+18.16.010 Use Table

 Table 1.
-Use Table for Exclusive Farm Use (EFU) Use Use Type Review Procedure Subject To 4 Mineral, Aggregate, Oil and Gas Uses 4.5 Processing as defined by ORS 517.750 of aggregate into asphalt or Portland cement. С Planning Commission Hearing 18.16.015( 10) 18.144 6 Utility/solid waste disposal facilities 6.1 Irrigation reservoirs, canals, delivery lines and those structures and accessory operational facilities, not including parks or other recreational structures and facilities, associated with a district as defined in ORS 540.505.
+Use Table for Exclusive Farm Use (EFU) Use Use Type Review Procedure Subject To 4 Mineral, Aggregate, Oil and Gas Uses 4.5 Processing as defined by ORS 517.750 of aggregate into asphalt or Portland cement. С Planning Commission Hearing 18.16.015(10) 18.144 6 Utility/solid waste disposal facilities 6.1 Irrigation reservoirs, canals, delivery lines and those structures and accessory operational facilities, not including parks or other recreational structures and facilities, associated with a district as defined in ORS 540.505.
 This provision does not include proposals within areas of special flood hazard, as identified by FEMA.
 STS A Notice and Opportunity for Hearing P 9 Destination Resort С Planning Commission Hearing 18.116